☀️Fun EOY Review Ideas!

-There are two words you should always include when you first introduce multiplication.
+Wondering how to teach multiplication to your third graders?
+There are two words you should always include as your first step when you introduce multiplication.

 Those words are: groups of (or rows of).